attila5287/APEX-OOP-Card-Simulation/README.md

 >object oriented programming with APEX, playing card probability simulation.

-## Code will deal the cards and records the outcome for texas hold'em hands in order to calculate poker probabilities
+## Code will deal the cards with the help of Deck object.
+Then the outcome will be recorded every round.
+After millions of simulations, probability of poker hands will be calculated.

 - [x]  Card
 - [ ]  Hand